-Also, find ways to mimic BUD/S conditions as best as you can.
+Also, find ways to mimic BUD/S conditions as well as you can.
 Train in cold, sh*tty weather.
-Make your training difficult so you can practice your mindset.
+Make your training difficult, so you can practice your mindset.
 One of the hardest things we did was continually running in the deep sand and doing calisthenics and then getting back in the cold surf at night.
 Find a way to replicate this.

 If you want more tips for passing the BUD/S PST, check out this article.

 Answer: The only one that we can recommend that is legal is SEAL Multi-Vitamin One a Day.
-I personally used vitamins during my 11 months in BUDS and it helped me out a lot when recovering from a long endurance bike ride.
-I use SEAL Multi myself and trust them with my family who is very active.
+I used vitamins during my 11 months in BUDS, and it helped me out a lot when recovering from a long endurance bike ride.
+I use SEAL Multi myself and trust them with my very active family.

 Question: Is there a lot of math in BUDS?

 Answer: There is not a lot of math, but you do need math skills for Dive Table problems.
 Check out the NOAA Diving Manual 5th Edition.
 I would read through that book and especially the Dive Physics portion and have a starting knowledge of diving.
 I wish I would have read this book at 18 years old before I went into BUDS.

 Quote from Stew Smith (Navy SEAL) “Also understand Algebra and Science, as you will see this math and physics in Dive Training when you apply Laws of Physics to the body while diving.
 Specifically, Charles Law and Boyle’s Law will be used learning how to SCUBA Dive in the Navy.”